 For all participants: We start at 09:00 on 25 November 2019 in the Main Seminar Room at KTH Division of History of Science Technology and Environment, Teknikringen 74D, Plane 4 (two flight of stairs as you enter the building).
 Subway station “Tekniska högskolan.”
+On Wednesday we will change venue to Fanzingo in Norsborg, South of Stockholm, which takes about 45 minutes with subway and walking.
 Map and directions below.
 Contact: Henrik Ernstson, +447596133469 (WhatsApp).
-For emergencies (as always), call 112 (SOS).
+For emergencies (as always), call 112.

 The Seminar will be led by Dr. Henrik Ernstson, political ecologist at The University of Manchester & KTH, Dr. Ashley Bohrer, intersectional feminist from the University of Notre Dame, and Dr. Andrés Fabián Henao Castro, political philosopher from University of Massachusetts Boston.
 Dr. Jacob von Heland, film-maker and Chief Editor for Crosscuts, will also join.

 There are no costs to take the seminar and all accepted participants have free entrance to the Crosscuts Film Festival.
 For details on how to find accommodation and getting around Stockholm, see below.

 The PhD seminar is organised by The Situated Ecologies Platform.
 Hosted with venue at KTH Environmental Humanities Laboratory and funds from GROWL: Grounding and Worlding Urban Infrastructures Research Project, Visual Environmental Humanities, and Crosscuts.